-Write for yourself – This can be easier said than done, but if you are going to be happy with the finished product, then this tip is essential.
-If you are constantly thinking about how someone else will react to your writing or if it’s not “what they’re looking for”, then you won’t be as productive as possible and it will hinder your creativity.
+This can be easier said than done, but if you are going to be happy with the finished product, then this tip is essential.
+If you are constantly thinking about how someone else will react to your writing or if it’s not “what they’re looking for”, then you won’t be as productive and it will hinder your creativity.

-Be consistent – learn from Pixar’s past successes and failures and apply them when developing your own story lines.
+Learn from Pixar’s past successes and failures and apply them when developing your storylines.
 This will ensure that you produce a quality product that has been proven to work well in the past.

-Pixar movies are made by committee, but committee as you’ve never seen it before.
-This is a committee that rides motorcycles, plays video games, eats ice cream and goes to work every day!
+Pixar movies are made by a committee — one you’ve never seen before.
+This is a committee that rides motorcycles, plays video games, eats ice cream, and goes to work every day!

-Pixar has created an environment in which everyone can be creative and look at things differently than the way
+Pixar has created an environment in which everyone can be creative and look at things differently than the usual way.

 Rules For Storytelling According To Pixar

-But just like everything else there are rules that can make it easier to learn how to write stories.
-These rules are from Pixar’s Story trust which consists of a group of creatives who create stories for Pixar films.
+But just like everything else, some rules can make it easier to learn how to write stories.
+These rules are from Pixar’s story trust which consists of a group of creatives who create stories for Pixar films.

 Rules for storytelling according to Pixar — you admire a character for trying more than for their successes.
 You gotta keep in mind what’s interesting to you as an audience, not what’s fun to do as a writer.